 Let's have a look at some of the benefits and drawbacks of this option:

-1. No question having a closed yak open cockpit gives many kayakers the impression that they would be unable to escape their vessel if it capsizes.
+1. No question that having a closed yak open cockpit gives many kayakers the impression that they would be unable to escape their vessel if it capsizes.

 2. Compared to the sit-on-top boat, it is more difficult to re-enter the boat if it capsizes by mistake.
-After the kayak has been flipped over, the paddler will need to operate the drain by hand, foot, or battery to empty the cockpit of any water that may have entered.
+After the Kayak has been flipped over, the paddler will need to operate the drain by hand, foot, or battery to empty the cockpit of any water that may have entered.

-4. The lack of a well or open tank in the stern of the kayak and its smaller hatch prevents kayakers from carrying heavy objects.
+4. The lack of a well or open tank in the stern of the Kayak and its smaller hatch prevents kayakers from carrying heavy objects.
 Instead, they must rely on small items that can be stored efficiently in the traps.

 Yes, but it depends on the water in that river.
 Most of the time, sit-on-top kayaks work best on calm waterways that move slowly.
-You can also go kayaking with your family or friends on the beach or a quiet lake in the afternoon to get some fresh air and see how beautiful nature is.
+You can also kayak with your family or friends on the beach or a quiet lake in the afternoon to get some fresh air and see how beautiful nature is.

-One problem with sit-on-top kayaks is that they don't have as much secondary stability as sit-inside kayaks, which are so stable that kayakers can even stay upright while paddling.
-The yak's full beam width and high centre of gravity make it less durable in the secondary direction, making it hard for your yak to stay standing.
+One problem with sit-on-top kayaks is that they don't have as much secondary stability as sit-inside kayaks, which are so stable that kayakers can stay upright while paddling.
+The yak's full beam width and high center of gravity make it less durable in the secondary direction, making it hard for your yak to stay standing.